oppia/oppia-web-developer-docs/Privacy-aware-programming.md

 ##### Abstract privacy strategy applied

 Provide the students a way to retrieve the physical item in some other way, without providing their mail address.
-For example, they can receive the item through their schools.
+For example, they can receive the item through their schools and thus instead of collecting their exact mail address we only need to know their school.

 ##### Hide privacy strategy applied